-Carolina wrote the following essay about her experiences organizing and leading the Know Your Rights clay workshops, a project she began three years ago.
+Carolina wrote the following essay about her experiences organizing and leading the Know Your Rights clay workshops, a project she began four years ago.

 In my years as an immigration attorney, I have witnessed how few immigrants know their rights.
-This ignorance can be catastrophic when coupled with the fear that the undocumented population has to carry on the daily.
+This ignorance can be catastrophic when coupled with the fear that the undocumented population has to carry on a daily basis.
 Their encounters with authority figures can easily lead to deportations and to the breaking apart of mixed-status families.

 The destruction of stable, loving families is happening in the US every day as a result of simple encounters with police officers.
 In fact, New York City Comptroller Scott Stringer recently released data that shows our city is currently experiencing a hike in deportations by ICE officers: a 150 percent increase between the final year of the Obama administration and the first full year of the Trump administration.

 There’s a palpable urgency I feel when wanting to make sure my community has all the tools they need to ensure their safety.
 I had participated in multiple “know your rights” events, but they all seemed incredibly ineffective: the audience would leave with more questions than answers, and the overall feeling in the air was fear.
 The format in which information was delivered was not effective in making sure immigrants understood their rights.
 When trying to convey knowledge, I’ve learned, you have to really understand your audience so that you can be as effective as possible—much like you would a jury in a court trial.